rust-lang/rfcs/active/0000-static-generic-parameters.md

   single calculation at run-time might be prohibitively slow.
 Here static values as generic parameters could allow to convert between units and check for consistency at compile-time.

+In general, this feature allows for nicer abstractions that are dealt with at compile-time and thus have no cost in terms of run-time performance.
+It is also a very expressive feature that Rust is currently lacking in comparison with similar languages such as C++ and D.

 # Drawbacks